 The Little Pup Lodge Philosophy

-My beloved dog Oliver is the most precious thing in my life.
+My beloved dog Oliver was the most precious thing in my life.
 I often avoided travel or social activities because I couldn’t stand the thought of him alone, sad or scared without me.
-Kennels and cages were out of the question nor would I settle for someone dropping by to visit once or twice a day.
+Kennels and cages were out of the question, nor would I settle for someone dropping by to visit once or twice a day.

 What would the ideal situation be, I asked myself, if I couldn’t take Oliver with me?
 Here was my answer.